Transmission: 5-Speed Hewland

 FIA papers are currently being renewed for Appendix K Group 4.

 This important historic Group 4 GT is totally restored, equipped with with racing seats and roll cage, and comes in race tune running on Weber DCOE 45s.
-Preparation for the 2018 race season would require adherence to any series rules as well as well as running through normal servicing and routine spanner checks.
+Preparation would require adherence to any series rules as well as well as running through normal servicing and routine spanner checks.
 At present running on standard front wheels, with standard Armstrong dampers, there is a brand new pair of standard magnesium rear wheels with the car to replace the wider split rim semi slicks fitted at present.

 Link to Classic & Sportscar Better by Miles: Lotus 26R vs 47 article :-